-In each and every shamanic ceremony, mapacho smoke plays a crucial role.
-Amazonian shamans may specialise in treating patients with Ayahuasca, with San Pedro (huachuma), with toé, or with a combination of sacred plant medicines, but in every case the use of mapacho is considered essential, whilst ‘tabaqueros’ – or shamans who utilise exclusively the healing properties of mapacho, are highly respected.
+Amazonian shamans may specialize in treating patients with Ayahuasca, with San Pedro (huachuma), with toé, or with a combination of sacred plant medicines, but in every case, the use of mapacho is considered essential, whilst ‘tabaqueros’ – or shamans who utilize exclusively the healing properties of mapacho, are highly respected.

 Just like the preparation of the Ayahuasca brew, the elaboration of the rapé medicine is a sacred ritual in itself, during which the shaman protects the space and works with the help of the spirits to strengthen the healing properties of medicine.
 The connection with the spirits of the plants is even more important than their active ingredients, meaning that this medicine should not be prepared by someone inexperienced, even if he or she has the recipe.

 In the Shipibo culture, this medicine was prepared by the Merayas, who scrupulously guarded their recipes, and when they passed away, many have taken with them those secrets.
-This is why today, many Shipibos do not associate the tobacco snuff with their culture.
-However, thanks to the written legacy of Maeastro Heberto’s grandfather (Yosi Ocha), at the Peruvian Institute of Shamanism and Natural Medicine, we prepare the rapé medicine according to the authentic tradition of the Meraya maestros.
-Read More...
+This is why today, many Shipibos do not associate tobacco snuff with their culture.
+However, thanks to the written legacy of Maestro Heberto’s grandfather (Yosi Ocha), at the Peruvian Institute of Shamanism and Natural Medicine, we prepare the rapé medicine according to the authentic tradition of the Meraya maestros.

-On a physical level, it is known that tobacco is an excellent bactericide, so the application of rapé helps cleaning the nostrils, relieve allergies and headaches.
+On a physical level, it is known that tobacco is an excellent bactericide, so the application of rapé helps clean the nostrils and relieve allergies and headaches.
 Furthermore, it helps to strengthen the immune system and improves the function of the pineal gland.
 If the patient’s body is too loaded with toxins, the rapé can cause vomiting, which leads to a thorough cleansing.